unxok/dataedit/README.md

         -   [ ] Show number buttons
         -   [ ] Show autocomplete
         -   [ ] pagination
+        -   [ ] query links- off by default
+            -   [ ] Check if another config in the same file uses the property a user tries setting this block's config to (and reject if so)
         -   [ ] inline property support?
             -   I may not make this a toggle because I found a cheap way to check if a property is inline before doing the work of reading and modifying the entire contents of a note
         -   [ ] Configurable column value presets?